-On Enoch's account, a project is intrinsically indispensable if it is "rationally non-optional", such that disengaging from it "is not a rationally acceptable option" (2011b, 70).
-This entails that one is rationally criticizeable if one does disengage from such a project.
+On Enoch's account, a project is intrinsically indispensable if it is "rationally non-optional", such that disengaging from it "is not a rationally acceptable option" (2011, 70).4 This entails that one is rationally criticizeable if one does disengage from such a project.
 It is worth emphasizing that this account is explicitly normative.
-A project thus does not count as intrinsically indispensable in Enoch's sense simply because one is stuck with engaging in it (in the non-normative sense of "stuck with").
+A project thus does not count as intrinsically indispensable in Enoch's sense simply because one is stuck with engaging in it (in the non-normative sense of "stuck with").5

 There can be necessary conditions for pursuing such a project.
-According to Enoch, for something to be instrumentally indispensable to a project is for its elimination to undermine or attenuate the reasons that we had for engaging in that project in the first place.
-Crucially, Enoch wants to distinguish such instrumentally indispensable features from mere "enabling conditions" for a project.
-For example, take the relationship between getting adequate sleep and the project of engaging in scientific enquiry.
-Enoch claims that while getting enough sleep might be an enabling condition for this project, it is not
+According to Enoch, for something to be instrumentally indispensable to a project is for its elimination to undermine or attenuate the reasons that we had for engaging in that project in the first

-&lt;sup>3 While some philosophers (e.g. Broome 1999 and Kolodny 2005) use "rationality" to talk about distinctively structural normativity, Enoch uses "rationality" here as a way to talk about substantive normative facts.
+4 While some philosophers (e.g. Broome 1999 and Kolodny 2005) use "rationality" to talk about distinctively structural normativity, Enoch uses "rationality" here as a way to talk about substantive ethical facts.

-&lt;sup>4 On this point, Enoch 2011b differs from his 2007 presentation of his indispensability argument.
-This change makes Enoch's metaethical views more consistent: as he himself notes, the earlier version of his argument faces his own "schmagency" challenge to attempts to explain authoritative normativity in terms of necessary facts about agency (Enoch 2006).
+5 On this point, Enoch 2011b differs from his 2007 presentation of his indispensability argument.
+This change makes Enoch's metaethical views more consistent: as he himself notes, the earlier version of his argument faces his own well-known "schmagency" challenge to attempts to explain authoritative normativity in terms of necessary facts about agency (Enoch 2006).
 The change also allows Enoch to avoid intuitive worries that afflict his earlier argument.
 For example, we can imagine possible creatures who are doomed to engage in worthless projects - perhaps because they were designed to be doomed in this way.
 It is especially hard to see why serving such a project could epistemically justify otherwise unsupported beliefs.
 For these reasons, we take Enoch's explicitly normative gloss on intrinsic indispensability in his 2011b to be a significant improvement on the original 2007 version.